aaronparker/aaronparker.github.io/_posts/2006-11-27-no-preview-for-you.md

 tags:
   - Office
 ---
-I think that the [attachment preview feature (see number 10)](http://www.microsoft.com/uk/office/preview/programs/outlook/top10.mspx) of Outlook 2007 is one of its best new features, however I&#8217;ve noticed that Outlook can&#8217;t preview calendar appointments sent as an attachment.
-So essentially, Outlook can&#8217;t preview it&#8217;s own files, do&#8217;h!
+I think that the [attachment preview feature (see number 10)](http://www.microsoft.com/uk/office/preview/programs/outlook/top10.mspx) of Outlook 2007 is one of its best new features, however I've noticed that Outlook can't preview calendar appointments sent as an attachment.
+So essentially, Outlook can't preview it's own files, do'h!
 Check out the screenshot:

 <img border="1" src="http://stealthpuppy.com/wp-content/uploads/2006/11/1000.14.198.OutlookPreview.png" />